 Transportation Planning: Drew Bakken at dbakken@bimbc.ca or call 604-947-4255 ext 233

-Staff will be presenting several possible routes of the next phase from Artisan Lane to Charlie’s Lane and beyond.
+June 26, 2023 – Council considered the next phase of the Multi-Use path at the regular council meeting.
+Staff presented several possible routes of the next phase from Artisan Lane to Charlie’s Lane and beyond.
 Considerations include private property acquisitions, cost comparisons, environmental considerations, climate considerations, safety & security issues, financial implications, and more.

 You can read older Project Updates, below.